 The standards below apply to all undergraduate and postbaccalaureate students enrolled.
 Students who entered under a previous catalog will be held to these standards.

-FTIC students who earn less than a 2.00 grade point average in the first long semester (i.e., Fall or Spring) of enrollment at the University of Houston shall be placed on academic notice and must be advised by the Academic Advising Center of Undergraduate Scholars at UH and their major departments.
+FTIC students who earn less than a 2.00 grade point average in the first long semester (i.e., Fall or Spring) of enrollment at the University of Houston shall be placed on academic notice and should seek advising by their major departments.

 Students on academic probation whose semester or summer session grade point average is below 2.00 are placed on academic suspension.